INSPIRE-MIF/INSPIRE-in-your-Country/LT/Country_fiches/LT-Country_fiche-2024.md

 ##### Coordination structure

-Since 03-01-2023 the Ministry of the Environment is the designated governmental- authority, responsible for the implementation of the INSPIRE Directive in the Republic of Lithuania (Ministry of Agriculture co-ordinated INSPIRE activities by 03-01-2023.).
+Since 03-01-2023 the Ministry of the Environment is the designated governmental authority, responsible for the implementation of the INSPIRE Directive in the Republic of Lithuania (Ministry of Agriculture co-ordinated INSPIRE activities by 03-01-2023.).
 Ministry of Environment is responsible for the development of SDI measures to ensure operational capacities of metadata, data sets, network services, sharing services for the themes referred in the Annexes of the Directive.
 It also maintains the link to the INSPIRE portal.

 Ministry of Environment is responsible for:
 - acting as a governmental representative in the INSPIRE Committee;